hdulay/terraform-confluent/README.md

 ## Steps

-* Create a myvars.tf file with these variables set:
+* Create a myvars.tfvars file with these variables set:

 ```terraform
 variable "AWS_ACCESS_KEY" {